Sell Your Manufacturing Business in Los Angeles

 The San Fernando Valley is home to one of the world's most concentrated aerospace supply chains.
 We sell the Tier 2 and Tier 3 machine shops that the primes cannot operate without.

-Who We Help: AS9100 precision machine shops, exotic alloy fabricators, and defense electronics manufacturers in Chatsworth, Canoga Park, Northridge, and Burbank.
+• Who We Help: AS9100-certified precision CNC shops (3-axis through 5-axis), exotic alloy fabricators (Inconel, titanium, Hastelloy), NADCAP-accredited special process houses, and defense electronics manufacturers across Chatsworth, Canoga Park, Northridge, Burbank, and Sylmar.

 Heavy Industry & Distribution (Gateway Cities & Vernon)